Python API tool

 Sorting results

-for descending order, mirroring the API convention.
+Provide field names in sort.
+Prefix a field with - for descending order, mirroring the API convention.

 # Sort projects alphabetically by name

-alpha_projects = client.load_model(
+alpha_projects = client.load(

 "project",